Postmates lands first-ever permit to test sidewalk delivery robots in San Francisco – TechCrunch

-On-demand delivery business Postmates says it’s been granted the first-ever permit for side-walk robotics operations in the city of San Francisco.
+On-demand delivery business Postmates says it’s been granted the first-ever permit for sidewalk robotics operations in the city of San Francisco.

 According to San Francisco Public Works, the permits are active for 180 days and authorize the testing of up to three autonomous delivery devices.
 We’ve reached out to the Public Works department for comment.